Flagrant Understaffing Causes Horrific Death in Kaiser ER Waiting Room

 Francisco’s son asked the ER clerk when his father would receive care.
 The clerk said there were 28 patients ahead of him.
 He called a brother, who quickly arrived with his mother and other brothers.
 As the family saw Francisco getting worse, they witnessed other folks taken immediately into the ER for treatment.

 Just after 5 pm, Francisco suffered excruciating pain.
 At 5:14 PM, a family member hurried outside the ER to call 911.
 A fire engine arrived in 6 minutes.
-The lead EMT explained to the family that the fire department did have authority take Francisco elsewhere.
+The lead EMT explained to the family and to Francisco who was in a wheelchair that the fire department did not have the authority to take Francisco elsewhere from the Kaiser ER.
 News reports stated the lead EMT went inside the ER and spoke to the admitting clerk.
 Francisco was then taken into the ER.
 His pain level was rated a 10.
 Kaiser’s pain chart shows level 10 is the “worst pain possible.”

-Even with the ‘worst pain possible,” Francisco, a patient in an extremely severe medical crisis, was abandoned.
+Even with the “worst pain possible,” Francisco, a patient in an extremely severe medical crisis, was abandoned.
 He was not seen by a Kaiser doctor.
-Instead, he was returned to the unmonitored waiting room to suffer in agony for 6 more hours.
+Instead, he was returned to the unmonitored waiting room to suffer in agony for 6 more hours, until his death.

 Francisco Collapsed Onto Floor